corda/corda5-samples/java-samples/encumbrance-pawn-shop/README.md

       }
 This would result in an error, since the Asset is encumbered with the Loan and hence locked until the loan is repaid.

-### Viewing Data in the Vault

-You could view the Loan and the Asset using the GetLoanFlow and GetAssetFlow respectively.
-The request body are as below:

-      {
-         "clientRequestId": "get-asset",
-         "flowClassName": "com.r3.developers.samples.encumbrance.workflows.GetAssetFlow",
-         "requestBody": {
-         }
-      }
-Replace the ```flowClassName``` with ```com.r3.developers.samples.encumbrance.workflows.GetLoanFlow``` to view the Loan's available in the vault.

-Note that the Asset is encumbered.
-But Encumbrances should form a complete directed cycle, otherwise one can spend the "encumbrance" (Loan) state, which would freeze the "encumbered" (Asset) state forever.
-That's why Loan should also be dependent on Asset.

 ### Settle The Loan